 The capital financing requirement (CFR) is a measure of the extent to which the Fire Authority needs to borrow to support capital expenditure.
 It does not necessarily relate to the actual amount of borrowing at any one point in time.
-The Fire Authority arranges its treasury management activity via a Service Level Agreement (SLA) with Worcestershire County Council (WCC) which has an integrated treasury management strategy where there is no distinction between revenue and capital cash flows and the day to day position of external borrowing and investments can change constantly.
+The Fire Authority arranges its treasury management activity via the arrangement with Worcestershire County Council (WCC) which has an integrated treasury management strategy where there is no distinction between revenue and capital cash flows and the day to day position of external borrowing and investments can change constantly.